Measuring Perceptual Color Differences of Smartphone Photographs: Related Work

-The research of CD in an attempt to answer the question of ``how different are two colors'' can be dated back to researchers such as Helmholtz and Schr\"{o}dinger \cite{kuhni2003historical}, Wright and Pitt \cite{wright1934hue}, and later MacAdam \cite{macadam1942visual}, who introduced the famous MacAdam ellipse, a region on a chromaticity diagram which contains all visually indistinguishable colors.
-CD formulae are widely applicable to textile, illumination, photography, television, and printing industries \cite{luo2001ciede2000}.
-Up to date, more than $40$ CD measures \cite{jaramillo2019evaluation} have been proposed, and the CIE has recommended five of them (in chronological order): CIEUVW \cite{wyszecki1963cieuvw}, CIELAB \cite{robertson1977cielab}, CIELUV \cite{robertson1977cielab}, CIE94 \cite{mcdonald1995cie94} and CIEDE2000 \cite{luo2001ciede2000}.
+The research of CD in an attempt to answer the question of ``how different are two colors perceived'' can be dated back to researchers such as Helmholtz and Schr\"{o}dinger~\cite{kuhni2003historical}, Wright and Pitt~\cite{wright1934hue}, and later MacAdam~\cite{macadam1942visual}, who introduced the famous MacAdam ellipse, a region on a chromaticity diagram which contains all visually indistinguishable colors.
+CD formulae are widely applicable to textile, illumination, photography, television, and printing industries~\cite{luo2001ciede2000}.
+Up to date, more than $40$ CD measures~\cite{jaramillo2019evaluation} have been proposed, and the CIE has recommended seven of them (in chronological order): CIEUVW~\cite{wyszecki1963cieuvw}, CIELAB~\cite{robertson1977cielab}, CIELUV~\cite{robertson1977cielab}, CIE94~\cite{mcdonald1995cie94}, CIEDE2000~\cite{luo2001ciede2000}, CIECAM02~\cite{luo2013ciecam02}, and CIECAM16~\cite{li2016ciecam16}.
 CIELAB and CIELUV were jointly recommended in 1976 for the surface color and the TV/illumination industries, respectively.
-Since its debut, CIELAB \cite{mahy1994cielab} was the most successful CD formula, widely adopted in practical applications.
+Since its debut, CIELAB~\cite{robertson1977cielab} was the most successful CD formula, widely adopted in practical applications.
 However, CIELAB was calibrated and tested using limited experimental data.
-In the 1980s, a series of experiments carried out by Luo and Rigg \cite{luo1986bfdp}, Alman \etal \cite{alman1989performance}, and Berns \etal \cite{berns1991rit-dupont} demonstrated that the CIELAB color space was not as perceptually uniform as intended.
-On top of CIELAB, CIE94 \cite{mcdonald1995cie94} was derived and recommended in 1994, which incorporates application-specific weights and parametric factors to address the non-uniformity of CIELAB and to handle different illuminating/viewing conditions.
-Three datasets were used in the development of CIE94, including RIT-DuPont \cite{berns1991rit-dupont}, Witt \cite{witt1999witt}, and BFD-P \cite{luo1986bfdp}.
+In the 1980s, a series of experiments carried out by Luo and Rigg~\cite{luo1986bfdp}, Alman \etal~\cite{alman1989performance}, and Berns \etal~\cite{berns1991rit-dupont} demonstrated that the CIELAB color space was not as perceptually uniform as intended.
+On top of CIELAB, CIE94~\cite{mcdonald1995cie94} was derived and recommended in 1994.
+CIE94 incorporates application-specific weights and parametric factors to address the non-uniformity of CIELAB and to handle different illumination/viewing conditions.
+Three datasets were used in the development of CIE94, namely RIT-DuPont~\cite{berns1991rit-dupont}, Witt~\cite{witt1999witt}, and BFD-P~\cite{luo1986bfdp}.
 Nevertheless, CIE94 still did not adequately resolve the perceptual uniformity issue.
-In 2001, the joint ISO/CIE standard CIEDE2000 \cite{luo2001ciede2000} was published, which is considerably more sophisticated and computationally involved than its predecessors CIELAB and CIE94.
-CIEDE2000 applied a total of five corrections with respect to hue rotation and compensations for neutral colors, lightness, chroma, and hue \cite{luo2001ciede2000}.
-It was constrained using the combined weighted dataset (COM) (see Section \ref{sec:database}).
-Apart from CIE-recommended formulae, CMC \cite{clarke1984modification}, BFD\cite{luo1987bfd}, and CIECAM02 \cite{rich2006ciecam02}, are also frequently used in different contexts.
+In 2001, the joint ISO/CIE standard CIEDE2000~\cite{luo2001ciede2000} was published, which is considerably more sophisticated and computationally involved than its predecessors CIELAB and CIE94.
+CIEDE2000 applied a total of five corrections with respect to hue rotation and compensations for neutral colors, lightness, chroma, and hue~\cite{luo2001ciede2000}.
+It was constrained using the combined weighted dataset (COM) (see Section~\ref{sec:database}). {However, the aforementioned CIELAB-based formulae only work under a set of pre-defined viewing conditions, \eg, D65 illumination, mid-grey background, and hairline separation~\cite{luo2013ciecam02}, limiting their usage in color management systems.
+Later, Luo \etal~\cite{luo2013ciecam02} proposed CIECAM02, a color appearance model that can predict color appearances concerning viewing conditions using separate chromatic and luminance adaptations.
+CIECAM16~\cite{li2016ciecam16} further simplified the CIECAM02 by merging the two adaptations without losing accuracy on color datasets.} Apart from CIE-recommended formulae, CMC~\cite{bsi1998cmc}, BFD~\cite{luo1987bfd}, HyAB/HyCH~\cite{abasi2020distance}, and J$_z$a$_z$b$_z$~\cite{safdar2017jzazbz}, are also frequently used in different contexts.